The Importance of Vaccinations

 across Indonesia, but the threat of this disease looms over many other

-countries where resources and support are limited.
+developing nations where resources and support are limited.

 ChildFund works with local partners and international